 Build Your Future at UNM Hospital

-Last year, the COVID-19 pandemic brought on many challenges for our health care system.
+The COVID-19 pandemic brought on many challenges for our health care system.
 If there’s one thing we learned, it’s that there’s never been a greater need for skilled and passionate clinicians to make a difference in patient care and our communities.

 We’re doing our part to hire and train future leaders in health care.
-Through a variety of educational programs, tuition assistance and training, we’re empowering our early career professionals to be the best they can be.
+Through a variety of educational programs, tuition assistance, and training, we’re empowering our early-career professionals to be the best they can be.
 Gwynne, RN, and unit director of our south surgical specialty unit, shares her career journey and why she believes UNMH is a great place to start your career.